 However, there ARE investors that have accumulated a substantial portfolio of investment properties that have generated passive income, allowing them to choose to work if they want to and enjoy the lifestyle they desire.

 So I asked 27 of Australia’s top property experts and authors the following question:

 I was blown away by the insight and wisdom these experts shared.
 From doing research on capital growth to swapping to a higher cash flow when you are older, to having a large portfolio of small nest-eggs than to have one big nest-egg, you’ll be amazed at what these property experts have to say.

 Read the inspiring tips and advice below to discover the best ways you can purchase property using the buy and hold strategy.

-And when you’re done, I would love to hear your own unique tips for buying property using the buy and hold strategy in the comments section.
+And when you’re done, I would love to hear your own unique property investment tips for buying property using the buy and hold strategy in the comments section.

 Andrew Coronis entered the world of property at 18 when he joined his father’s modest real-estate business in Brisbane.
 Shortly afterwards, he bought his first property from a customer who came in looking to sell.
 Later, in 2002, Andrew took over from his father and has since helped the business grow.
 Today they manage 8,000 properties.

 Coronis has learned not to rely too heavily on high-value properties, saying that if the market goes south you’re in trouble.
 He learned this the hard way during the GFC when he lost a lot of money on some blue chip properties in Noosa.
 Although his property investing journey has had its ups and downs, Andrew’s overall strategy has remained fairly consistent.
 “My style is buying and holding and waiting for the capital appreciation, then borrowing on those properties again and using the equity to go and do it again,” he says.